hegdn-cell/charlotte-sme-greenwashing/README.md

 GSI = (density x 0.30) + (positivity x 0.35) + (vagueness x 0.35)

-Density is the percent of total sentences that contain climate claims.
-Positivity is the percent of climate sentences with positive sentiment.
-Vagueness is the percent of commitment sentences that lack specifics.
+The GSI combines three factors:
+- Density: percent of all sentences on the site that contain climate claims
+- Positivity: how positive the climate sentences are (0 to 1)
+- Vagueness: percent of claims that lack any specific detail

 GSI ranges from 0.0 (no greenwashing signal) to 1.0 (strong signal).

 ## Files